The Reed Foundation

 Key Insights from Reed Foundation Approach:

-1. Emphasize Public Fundraising Potential: Because the Reed Foundation uses match funding to amplify public generosity, charities must demonstrate ability to mobilize supporter networks.
-Organizations with established donor bases or strong community connections have stronger applications.
+1. Emphasise Public Fundraising Potential: Because the Reed Foundation uses match funding to amplify public generosity, charities must demonstrate ability to mobilise supporter networks.
+Organisations with established donor bases or strong community connections have stronger applications.

 1. Show Measurable Impact: The Foundation explicitly states focus on “charities making a positive difference in the lives of its beneficiaries.”
 Applications should quantify impact with specific outcomes, beneficiary numbers, and evidence of effectiveness.

 1. Target Smaller Charities: The Foundation actively identifies smaller charities underserved by other funders.
-Organizations with annual incomes under £1 million should particularly target the Small Charities Challenge where they face less competition.
+Organisations with annual incomes under £1 million should particularly target the Small Charities Challenge where they face less competition.

 1. Align with Stated Priorities: The Foundation supports diverse sectors but has particular emphasis on international development, arts, disability, education, mental health, and women's empowerment.
 Clearer alignment with these areas strengthens applications.

 1. Highlight Collaboration and Partnership: The Foundation values “grants that create a multiplier effect.”
-Organizations demonstrating partnership with other funders, collaborative approaches, or ability to attract additional funding strengthen positioning.
+Organisations demonstrating partnership with other funders, collaborative approaches, or ability to attract additional funding strengthen positioning.

-1. Demonstrate Cost Effectiveness: With significant unrestricted reserves, the Foundation can fund various initiatives, but emphasizing efficient use of funds and sustainability planning appeals to their strategic mindset.
+1. Demonstrate Cost Effectiveness: With significant unrestricted reserves, the Foundation can fund various initiatives, but emphasising efficient use of funds and sustainability planning appeals to their strategic mindset.

-1. Don't Apply Directly: Organizations sometimes attempt to approach the Foundation with direct applications.
+1. Don't Apply Directly: Organisations sometimes attempt to approach the Foundation with direct applications.
 All funding flows through Big Give; direct contact seeking grants outside this process is counterproductive.

 Key Takeaways for Grant Writers